Ant attack forces people to flee Odisha village | Science-Environment

 - India

-An operation was launched in Odisha's Puri district after poisonous ants infested a village, forcing some people to flee, officials said on Tuesday.

-Lakhs of red and fire ants infested the Brahmansahi village in Chandradeipur panchayat area after flood waters receded, following which scientists of Odisha University of Agriculture and Technology (OUAT) and the district administration launched the operation, they said.
+Lakhs of red ants invaded Brahmansahi village in Odisha’s Puri district after flood water receded recently, prompting scientists to launch an operation to rid the hamlet of the army of poisonous insects.

-Swarms of ants infested every nook and corner of the village, including houses, roads, fields and trees, throwing the normal lives out of gear.
-Many have been beaten by these ants, causing swelling and irritation on the skin.
+Swarms of ants infested every nook and corner of the village, including houses, roads, fields and trees, throwing normal lives out of gear.
+Many have been bitten by these ants, causing swelling and irritation on the skin.

 Even domestic animals and house lizards have fallen prey to the ants.
 The situation is such that villagers are to forced draw circles with pesticide powders wherever they sit, stand or sleep.